The abstract to the paper presented at the Geology of Geomechanics conference.

 As a result of the collaboration between AGR, Maersk Oil, Axis Well Technology and PetroStars UK, a paper on the Chalk Reservoir of the Ockley Accumulation (Licence Block UKCS 30/1) was presented last year at the Geology and Geomechanics conference

 organised by the Geological Society.
-The paper focussed on in-situ stresses, natural fractures and implications for stimulation.
-This paper has just been accepted for publication in the Geological Society's Special Publication relating to that conference.
-We bring our readers the abstract of the paper.
+The paper focussed on in-situ stresses, natural fractures and implications for stimulation was published

 The Ockley discovery is a gas condensate accumulation contained within tight chalks of the Hod Formation.
 The faults and fractures observed are a combination of features radial to the main periclinal structure and parallel to the local structural grain 100° from north.
 Most natural fractures appear to be healed or cemented.